microsoft/ICSE2019/README.md

 * Your favorite git client.
 The original is [here](https://git-scm.com/downloads).
 * A distribution of Python 3: [Anaconda](https://www.anaconda.com/distribution/) works well.
 (10 minutes on good network)

 You will also need an Azure subscription.
-You can get a free one at https://azure.microsoft.com/en-us/free/.
+You can [get a free one](https://azure.microsoft.com/en-us/free/).
-This will require a credit card, which is only required to verify your identity.
-The subscription comes with free credit and your credit card will not be charged unless you first upgrade and rack up *a lot* of compute charges.
+It takes about 3 minutes and will require a credit card, which is only required to verify your identity.
-(<5 minutes active time)
+(No free Azure resources for spam and other darlings.)
+The subscription comes with free credit and your credit card will not be charged unless you initiate an upgrade and rack up *a lot* of compute charges.

 ### Setup steps - Automated ML locally on your laptop
 * Clone the [Machine Learning Notebooks repo](https://github.com/Azure/MachineLearningNotebooks).